Maksym-UA/Amazon_Server/README.md

 	$ chmod 600 .ssh/authorized_keys

-Read content on local machine and copy it
+Read content on local machine and copy it.

 	$ cat .ssh/key.pub

-Connect to the server from your terminal
+Connect to the server from your terminal.

 	$ ssh -i ~/.ssh/key -p2200 ubuntu@35.159.1.90